-- Current negative operating cash flows; - The terms of any further financing, which may be highly dilutive and may include onerous terms; - Risk that we will be unable to protect our intellectual property or claims that we are infringing on others' intellectual property; - The impact of competition, the obtaining and maintenance of any necessary regulatory clearances applicable to applications of the Company's technology; - Inability to raise sufficient additional capital to operate our business; - Risk that we never become profitable if our product is not accepted by potential customers; - Possible impact of government regulation and scrutiny; - Unexpected costs and operating deficits, and lower than expected sales and revenues, if any; - Adverse economic conditions; - Adverse results of any legal proceedings; - The volatility of our operating results and financial condition; - Inability to attract or retain qualified senior management personnel, including sales and marketing personnel; - The potential delisting of our common stock from The Nasdaq Capital Market if we do not continue to meet applicable listing standards; and - Other specific risks that may be alluded to in this report.
+- · Current negative operating cash flows; - · The terms of any further financing, which may be highly dilutive and may include onerous terms; - · Risk that we will be unable to protect our intellectual property or claims that we are infringing on others' intellectual property; - · The impact of competition, the obtaining and maintenance of any necessary regulatory clearances applicable to applications of the Company's technology; - · Inability to raise sufficient additional capital to operate our business; - · Risk that we never become profitable if our product is not accepted by potential customers; - · Possible impact of government regulation and scrutiny; - · Unexpected costs and operating deficits, and lower than expected sales and revenues, if any; - · Adverse economic conditions; - · Adverse results of any legal proceedings; - · The volatility of our operating results and financial condition; - · Inability to attract or retain qualified senior management personnel, including sales and marketing personnel; - · The potential delisting of our common stock from The Nasdaq Capital Market if we do not continue to meet applicable listing standards; and - · Other specific risks that may be alluded to in this report.

 All statements other than statements of historical facts, included in this report regarding the Company's growth strategy, future operations, financial position, estimated revenue or losses, projected costs, prospects and plans and objectives of management are forward-looking statements.
 When used in this report, the words "will", "may", "believe", "anticipate", "intend", "estimate", "expect", "project", "plan" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
 All forward-looking statements speak only as of the date of this report.
 The Company does not undertake any obligation to update any forward-looking statements or other information contained herein.
 Potential investors should not place undue reliance on these forward-looking statements.
 Although Skyline believes that its plans, intentions and expectations reflected in or suggested by the forward-looking statements in this report are reasonable the Company cannot assure potential investors that these plans, intentions or expectations will be achieved.
 The Company discloses important factors that could cause the Company's actual results to differ materially from its expectations in the "Risk Factors" section and elsewhere our Annual Report on Form 10-K for the year ended December 31, 2016.
+The Company also included updated risk factors, including risks related to the proposed merger transaction with CytoBioscience, as Exhibit 99.3 to its Current Report on Form 8-K filed on August 1, 2017.
 These cautionary statements qualify all forward-looking statements attributable to the Company or persons acting on its behalf.

-Information regarding market and industry statistics contained in this report is included based on information available to the Company that it believes is accurate.
+Information regarding market and industry statistics contained in this report are included based on information available to the Company that it believes is accurate.
 It is generally based on academic and other publications that are not produced for purposes of securities offerings or economic analysis.
 The Company has not reviewed or included data from all sources, and the Company cannot assure potential investors of the accuracy or completeness of the data included in this report.
 Forecasts and other forward-looking information obtained from these sources are subject to the same qualifications and the additional uncertainties accompanying any estimates of future market size, revenue and market acceptance of products and services.
 The Company has no obligation to update forward-looking information to reflect actual results or changes in assumptions or other factors that could affect those statements.